actions-marketplace-validations/designcise_jira-ticket-status-action/README.md

 ## ✨ Features

-- 🔍 **Scans all commits** - Extracts ticket references from every commit message in the PR
+- 🔍 **Scans PR title and all commits** - Extracts ticket references from PR title and every commit message
 - 🎯 **Smart deduplication** - Only checks each unique ticket once
 - 🚫 **Configurable blocking** - Define which Jira statuses should block merging
 - 🔓 **Bypass mechanism** - Emergency hotfixes can skip validation with keywords